-The Statement of Accounts was authorised for issue by the Director of Resources on 21 October 2024.
+The Statement of Accounts were authorised for issue by the Director of Resources on 14 January 2025.
 Events taking place after the accounts are authorised for issue are not reflected in the Financial Statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2024, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
 There were no subsequent events that required an adjustment to the financial statements and the notes.